easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 \f[w(t) = \frac{P_{O_{2}}(t)}{P_{O_{2,rest}}} \f]
 <i>@equationdef {wt}</i>
 </center><br>
-After the fractions of the metabolism have been defined, the exact consumption rates can be determined from molar ratios of nutrient input to ATP (energy) output.
-Table 1 shows the molar input to output ratios.
+After the fractions of the metabolism have been defined, the exact consumption rates can be determined from molar ratios of nutrient input to ATP (energy) output. @tableref {TissueMolarRatios} shows the molar input to output ratios.
 <br><center>
-*Table 1.
-The molar ratio of nutrient to output of ATP @cite gropper2013nutrition.
+*@tabledef {TissueMolarRatios} The molar ratio of nutrient to output of ATP @cite gropper2013nutrition.
 This gives ratios of the molar amount of each nutrient required to the moles of ATP produced*
 </center>
 |Molar Ratio                              		|Value                     |
 |------------------------                     	|------------------------  |